Digital Forensics In Cybersecurity - D431

 Digital Forensics vs. Traditional Forensics: Key Differences

 While traditional forensics focuses on physical evidence like fingerprints or DNA, digital forensics deals with intangible, rapidly changing data.
-Key distinctions include:
+On the flip side, key distinctions include:

 • Dynamic Nature: Digital systems evolve constantly, requiring continuous updates to forensic techniques.